-During the Reporting Period, the Claims Administrator added forty-nine (49) medical provider organizations, with forty-nine (49) delivery sites, to its network of providers established to provide certain covered services to Class Members who participate in the PMCP, bringing the total number of medical provider organizations to 153.
-These medical provider organizations represent 233 service delivery sites.
-As a result of these additions, ninety-three percent (93%) of eligible Class Members who have requested a PMCP evaluation resided within twenty-five (25) miles of a network provider at the conclusion of the Reporting Period.
+During the Reporting Period, the Claims Administrator added thirty-nine (39) medical provider organizations, with two hundred thirty-two (232) delivery sites, to its network of providers established to provide certain covered services to Class Members who participate in the PMCP, bringing the total number of medical provider organizations to 192.
+These medical provider organizations represent 465 service delivery sites.
+One hundred ninety-four (194) of the additional service delivery sites are affiliated with a nationwide provider organization enrolled into the PMCP provider network during the Reporting Period.
+As a result of these additions, ninety-seven percent (97%) of eligible Class Members who have requested a PMCP evaluation resided within twenty-five (25) miles of a network provider at the conclusion of the Reporting Period.
 The Claims Administrator continues to expand the medical provider network in its efforts to ensure that no Class Member will have to wait more than thirty (30) days or travel more than twenty-five (25) miles for an appointment.